 Circe is a document of a live performance, a comedy and improbable spectacle on the streets of Genoa.
 It is also a myth in narrative form.

 In Homeric times and earlier Circe’s sexuality was connected to the fertility of animals and plants.
 In The Odyssey she sleeps with and gives council to Odysseus and she transform his men into pigs, later releasing them as better-looking men.
 Stories about the goddess Circe have been circulating for eons.
 After Homer she was reinvented in Classical Greece and thereafter as a predatory female.
-In the past few decades she’s been radically re-envisioned by Margaret Atwood, Toni Morrison and Madeleine Miller.
+In the past few decades she’s been radically re-envisioned by Margaret Atwood, Toni Morrison, Madeleine Miller and Judith Yarnall.